Lotus band member, son still missing after kayaking in Arkansas

 A GoFundMe has been set up to help support the family’s financial needs.

 “My hope is that my boys are safe and at peace.
-I feel the prayers and I feel the love from a far.
-I’m so appreciative of the love and the light that I saw and I see in my husband and son is seen by people across the world,” said mom and wife Jennifer Thompson to FOX31’s sister station KNWA in Arkansas.
+I feel the prayers and I feel the love from afar.
+I’m so appreciative of the love and the light that I saw and I see in my husband and son is seen by people across the world,” said mom and wife Jennifer Thompson to Nexstar’s KNWA.